 The band are currently working on developing 4 different shows that cover Pink Floyds whole career, from the early psychedelic era with The Piper At The Gates of Dawn and Saucerful of Secrets, right upto 1994’s Division Bell album.
 If you’re a hardened Pink Floyd fan who loves all their material including the early and obscure material you’ll love these shows, however if you’re just a casual fan who’s only heard Pulse, The Division Bell or The Wall you need to see these shows….
 They will take you on a journey.

 The band currently cover material from the following albums:

 - Piper At The Gates of Dawn

 Andy started playing guitar at the age of 13, and later studied guitar at The Musicians Institute in London.
 Andy first discovered Pink Floyd in the late 70’s when he heard Animals for the first time, since then he hasn’t looked back.
 With a long history of live work and recording work in and around London he has notched up a fairly impressive amount of experience ranging from playing for a Cèilidh folk band, New Wave Post Punk bands, Progressive Rock bands and also Pink Floyd Tributes.
 It’s playing for the various Pink Floyd tributes that he feels he really excels, being a bit anal for detail, and analysis of the material being very high regarding reproducing how the original songs were played.

 Aside from his work with Eclipse, Andy is also available for sessions & deps.
 For more information visit his web site

-Andy plays an American Fender “Black Strat” replica, as well as various Yamaha & Ovation acoustics, as well as mandolin and lapsteel
+Andy plays an American Fender “Black Strat” replica, Candy Apple Red Stratocaster with EMG pickup system, 59 telecaster custom, and various Yamaha & Ovation acoustics, as well as mandolin and lapsteel

 Richard Lewis – Guitar /Vocals